Information Commissioners Office (ICO)

 What Is the ICO?

-The ICO is the UK’s independent authority set up to uphold information rights in the public interest, promoting openness by public bodies and data privacy for individuals.
-The ICO is in part responsible for GDPR (General Data Protection Legislation).
-We live in a data-driven world and GDPR is here for the benefit of everyone in regards to accessing and influencing how companies use your data.
-This includes advice on nuisance calls, your rights to get copies of your data and have them changes and deleted etc).
-For further information about your personal data rights at the ICO or at ITPro.
+The ICO is partly responsible for the GDPR (General Data Protection Regulation).
+We live in a data-driven world, and GDPR is here for everyone’s benefit in accessing and influencing how companies use your data.
+This includes advice on nuisance calls, your rights to obtain copies of your data and to have them changed or deleted, etc. For further information about your personal data rights, contact the ICO or ITPro.

 What is a Data Protection Officer